evanSpendlove/COMP47660_Reubbish_Security/README.md

     - Login page [DONE]
     - Logout button [DONE]
     - Configure Spring Security [DONE]
-    - Break page into template fragments using th:fragment [TODO]
+    - Break page into template fragments using th:fragment [DONE]
-    - Make home page [TODO]
 - Registered users should be able to retrieve a record of their last activity [Evan]
     - For each user, we should store last activity in DB [DONE]
     - Wire into backend [DONE]